Denver Summer Family Fun

 Denver is home to two world-class water parks, each on perfect for cooling your kids off on a hot summer day.
 Every summer, thousands of Colorado residents flock to Water World (1800 W. 89th St.), looking to beat the heat, relax in the park's beautifully landscaped 64 acres - and ride some wet and wild waterslides.
 Family-friendly rides include Captain Jack's Wave Pool, featuring gentle waves in a 500,000-gallon pool; The Fun House, with hundreds of water gags and activities; and Wally World, which offers that special fun that only a 4-year-old can enjoy, with tot-sized water slides, geysers, waterfalls, and tire swings, all in a setting of very shallow water.

-Island Kingdom, meanwhile, is part of the famed Elitch Gardens Theme & Water Park (1000 Elitch Cir.), located in downtown Denver.
-One admission price will get you into the Elitch's, where you can ride dozens of wild roller coasters, and then cool off by going for a swim.
-Family-friendly rides at Island Kingdom include Castaway Creek, a relaxing lazy river with a floating current, geysers, water bubbles and waterfalls; Commotion Ocean, a giant wave pool perfect for body surfing or just relaxing; and Hook's Lagoon, a five-story water tree house that offers 150 water gadgets, lagoon playgrounds and a giant barrel overhead that drenches everyone below.
+At Elitch Gardens Theme & Water Park (1000 Elitch Cir.) you can ride dozens of wild roller coasters, and then cool off by going for a swim.
+Family-friendly water park rides include Castaway Creek, a relaxing lazy river with a floating current, geysers, water bubbles and waterfalls; Commotion Ocean, a giant wave pool perfect for body surfing or just relaxing; and Hook's Lagoon, a five-story water tree house that offers 150 water gadgets, lagoon playgrounds and a giant barrel overhead that drenches everyone below.

 Lions, tigers, bears - and so much more!
 Set aside several hours for exploration in the Denver Zoo (2300 Steele St.), an eye-opening experience for all ages.
 The fourth most popular zoo in the nation has 4,000 animals representing more than 750 species.
 Kids will love the Pioneer Train, (the first natural gas zoo train in America), which will take them on a relaxing trip around Pachyderm Park, passing by hippos, rhinos and more.
 And don't miss the new, amazing Toyota Elephant Passage, the largest bull elephant habitat in the world.